bkiahstroud/bkiahstroud.github.io/content/posts/cast-your-boolean-env-variables.md

 > Oh yeah, ENV variable values are strings

-Stripping away the ENV fetching syntax, what I *thought* I was doing was:
+If we strip away the ENV fetching syntax, this is what I *thought* I was doing:

 ```ruby
 if false # falsy